(Updated, Dec 2018)

 Further down the Gloucester Rd, the Gallimaufry bar and restaurant has a jazz funk session every Thursday (as of Sep 2014), usually featuring James Morton and friends, and very busy!

 I’ve left out a few places I visit rarely, not because they’re not nice but because one advantage of the City is being able to stay local – I can get to most of these venues on foot.
-There are other fine venue a bit farther afield, notably Dempsey’s in Cardiff and the Wiltshire Music Centre in Bradford-on-Avon, but that’s about it for Bristol.
+There are other fine venues a bit farther afield, notably Royal Welsh College of Music and Drama and the Flute and Firkin in Cardiff the Wiltshire Music Centre in Bradford-on-Avon, and the Widcombe Social Club in Bath, where long-time promoter Nod Nowles is booking some excellent bands, but that’s about it for Bristol.
 Feel free to rectify any omissions in the comments.

-SEP 2016 update – The Corrie Tap seems to have (temporarily?) ceased programming music.
-And the free music sessions (that’s freely played, not free of charge) at Cafe Kino in Stokes Croft (once a month on Fridays) and the Greenbank in Easton (ditto, Thursdays) deserve a mention here – see here for details.
+The various free music sessions (that’s freely played, not free of charge) at Cafe Kino in Stokes Croft (once a month on Fridays) and the Greenbank in Easton (ditto, Thursdays) deserve a mention here – see here for details.
 There are also interesting sounds at the Three Tuns in Hotwells on occasion, I notice, which amuses me as some of the first jazz gigs I ever heard were in the Three Tuns in Beckenham, many years ago…